 Make sure, your website looks good on mobile and other devices.
-You can check the same by either pressing F12 on keyboard once you open the website or selecting inspect on right click on website.
-There after you will see an option of selecting the sizes on top center.
+You can check the same by either pressing F12 on the keyboard once you open the website or selecting inspect on right click on the website.
+Thereafter you will see the option of selecting the sizes at the top center.
 Playing around it will give an idea of how the website looks on various sizes.

 You will see a panel like this:

-Click on the second icon from left which reads “Toggle Device toolbar” or click Ctrl + Shift + M and the view will change as shown below.
+Click on the second icon from the left which reads “Toggle Device toolbar” or clicks Ctrl + Shift + M and the view will change as shown below.